 Implementation of the Universal Student U-PASS provides the greatest possible value for the largest number of students.
 Further, by broadening the base of participants, it helps to stabilize student U-PASS rates.
 Because this fee will replace the existing "opt out" U-PASS fee of \$99 it will actually reduce the cost of attendance for most students immediately.
-The majority of students will see their transportation costs decrease by 23% from today's level as a result of this action.
-They will also avoid the projected cumulative fee increase of 50% that would occur over the next two years were the program to continue on an opt-out basis.
-By year two of the Universal Student U-PASS, the U-PASS fee will be 48% less than the projected U-PASS fee were the program to continue on an opt-out basis and the typical student will save \$72 per quarter on U-PASS fees.
+The majority of students will see their transportation costs decrease by 23% from today's level as a result of this action and will avert a projected cumulative fee increase of 25% over the next two years.
+By year two of the Universal Student U-PASS, the U-PASS fee will be 38% less than the projected U-PASS fee were the program to continue on an opt out basis and the typical student will save \$47.50 per quarter on U-PASS fees.